← Back to blog

 Verdict: Best for File Transcription

-• Pros: Drag-and-drop batch processing, multiple model tiers.
+• Pros: Easy drag-and-drop batch processing.
+You can choose different model tiers.

-• Cons: Not optimized for live typing or real-time Slack/Email replies.
+• Cons: Not built for live typing.
+Terrible for rapid-fire Slack replies.

 3. Wispr Flow